 I don’t know why, but every time I think about rosemary I think about winter.
-First of all, it has a Christmas’ smell, and secondly, you can add this delightful herb to almost anything, including infused water.
-Rosemary is rich in substances which help avoid inflammation, improve blood circulation, and stimulate your immune-system.
+First of all, it has a Christmas smell, and secondly, you can add this delightful herb to almost anything, including infused water.
+Rosemary is rich in substances that help avoid inflammation, improve blood circulation, and stimulate your immune system.

 6. Cranberry pear clementine water